Azure-Samples/azure-spring-apps-samples/k8s-service-registry/readme.md

 Azure Spring Apps will probe each instance and put the health instance into the dns record.
 Following [health probe](https://learn.microsoft.com/en-us/azure/spring-apps/how-to-configure-health-probes-graceful-termination) you can set appropriate configuration.
 For blue-green deployment, ASA will put active deployment to the dns record.
 Inactive deployment will be ignored.

+Azure Spring Apps use [iptables proxy mode](https://kubernetes.io/docs/reference/networking/virtual-ips/#proxy-mode-iptables) to handle the traffic.
+By default, kube-proxy in iptables mode chooses a backend at random.

 ![](./media/service-registry.jpeg)